Wicketd/nes-emulator/README.md

 ## Miscellaneous
 - [ ] Check if status flags modified during instructions are only set if relevant, or _always_ overridden (latter is currently the case)
+- [ ] Check overflow and wrapping rules for each instruction